eswar-sai-kumar/particle41/readme.md

 Build and deploy a simple web service called `SimpleTimeService`, which:

 - Returns a JSON response with the visitor’s IP and the current timestamp
-- Is containerized using Docker and published to DockerHub/ECR
+- Is containerized using Docker and published to DockerHub and ECR
 - Runs as a non-root user
 - Is deployed on ECS via Terraform infrastructure
 - Uses Jenkins for CI/CD pipeline